 2- The user of a vacuum cleaner must wear gloves.

-3- The vacuum cleaner must be cleaned regularly by the person using it, in particular before and after each usage.
-The user must clean all the parts they have touched (e.g. padlock, plug and cable, switch, tube, broom, etc.).
+3- The vacuum cleaner must be regularly cleaned by the person using it, in particular before and after each use.
+All the parts that have been touched must be cleaned (e.g. padlock, plug and cable, switch, tube, brush, etc.).

-4- If sharing a vacuum cleaner cannot be avoided, it must be cleaned before and after each change of user.(Réf.
+4- If sharing cannot be avoided, the vacuum cleaner must be cleaned before and after each change of user (Ref.
 20)